 As you search for your next job, we want to help ensure your safety.
 Unfortunately, we continue to see a number of employment scams targeted at college students.
 Some of these scams appear in more obvious places such as Craigslist or KSL Jobs and sometimes a few even make it past our screening processes onto the UCareerPath job board.
 Therefore, we are sharing common “red flags,” - things that alarm us in postings, so you too, can attempt to identify such scam and fraudulent job postings.

 Please always use your own discretion when applying to a position or interacting with a potential employer.
-If you are in doubt about an opportunity, don’t hesitate to contact Career Services at 801-581-6186.
+If you are in doubt about an opportunity, don’t hesitate to contact the Career & Professional Development Center at 801-581-6186.

 Common Red Flags:

 - The business name is not easily identifiable and no clear business website is listed.
 Or, if there is a website, there is no substance to the content.

 - The email address of the ‘recruiter’ doesn’t point to a business website and/or is a Gmail, yahoo, aol, etc. address.
 Another indicator is if their email domain name doesn’t match the business they claim to be working for.

 - The employer offers to send a check to you to deposit into your own account.
 You are told to keep a percentage of it for your own pay but are then asked to withdraw cash, using it to pay for various items that they ship to ‘clients’.
 Or you are asked to immediately transfer funds from your account to the ‘employers’ business accounts.
 After the check clears (which can take a few days to a few weeks), they are discovered to be fraudulent.

 - The job is advertised as high-paying, no experience necessary, work your own hours, work at home and so on – if it’s too good to be true, it probably is!

 - The job duties described are vague and/or the language is poor and full of grammatical errors.